Warden Head Light: Light keepers

 The first Lighthouse keeper was William Gambell.
 Records of the Ulladulla public school show he had five children at the school.

 Records of the Milton Post Office of 1904 list "Hansen J. Lighthouse keeper (Ulladulla)".
 The Ulladulla Post Office directory of 1904 lists "Brassington A, - lighthouse keeper".

 Structure

-The tower is made of riveted wrought iron plates forming the shell.
-The plates which were created Joseph Mather's foundry at Wollongong and assembled on the original site on the Ulladulla Breakwater.
-It is 40 ft high, with an additional 2.3 m buried in the concrete foundation.
-The structure is divided by three timber floors, connected by iron ladders.
+The tower is made of wrought iron plates riveted to form the shell.
+The plates were created in Joseph Mather's foundry at Wollongong and assembled on the original site at the Ulladulla Breakwater.
+The tower is 40 ft high, with an additional 2.3 m buried in the concrete foundation.
+The structure is divided by three timber floors connected by iron ladders.

 On top of the wrought iron shell is a small balcony supported by cast iron brackets, with a plain iron handrail.

 Warden Head

 Warden Head is named after shipwrights brothers David and James Warden.
 It was previously called Long Nose Point.